-This Is the Best Way to Wash Your Dishes By Hand, According to Experts
+How to Wash Your Dishes by Hand, According to Experts

 If you're skipping this step, there's a chance you're actually spreading germs.

 Growing up in a very tiny kitchen in New York City, a dishwasher was a luxury that I never had.
 So, like many New Yorkers, I got used to washing my dishes in the sink after dinner.
 (Here's how one writer learned to love washing dishes by hand.)

 Like many other home cooks, I tend to turn on both the hot and cold taps to get a comfortable temperature before I scrub away with a sponge and some dish soap, before dropping it in a rack to dry.
 Who wants to stick their hands in scalding hot water, right?
 But I've learned that even something as simple as dishwashing has a science, and that just washing dishes in cool water is a complete waste of time.

 Sure, scrubbing off any crusted-on sauce may leave you thinking that a bowl is now clean as can be—but according to Stop Foodborne Illness, a public health organization, unless you've effectively sanitized a dish by soaking it in cleaning solution or sufficiently hot water, it's not clean.